 We found 4 internists near Shelbyville, KY.

-Dr. Edward Sames' specialties are general internal medicine and general pediatrics.
-He accepts Medicare insurance.
-Dr. Sames is a graduate of the University of Kentucky College of Medicine.
+Dr. Edward Sames' areas of specialization are general internal medicine and general pediatrics.
+He honors Medicare insurance.
+He studied medicine at the University of Kentucky College of Medicine.

 Conditions / Treatments